 In the past few years, gluten has gotten a pretty bad rep. We get it.
-And Portland definitely gets it.
+And Portland does too.
 Whether you have a gluten intolerance or just read Grain Brain, Portland is a hub for gluten-free eats.

 Let’s start this post out with a drink.
 Ground Breaker Brewery on SE 7th Ave. is dedicated to a gluten-free menu, from kitchen to brewery.
 Grab a GF pale ale with that GF-bunned burger.
 Want to share a dish?
 Split their delicious, Painted Hills New York strip steak.
-Really, this is the perfect place to celebrate a Friday night in SE — Ground Breaker = party-starter.
+Really, this is the perfect place to celebrate a Friday night in SE.
+Ground Breaker is a party-starter.

 If you’ve strolled along Alberta around brunch time and seen a line of 10+ people surrounding a tin shed… well, welcome to Tin Shed.
 One of the most laid-back and popular restaurants in Portland, Tin Shed offers an array of gluten-free meals.
 Also, doggy dishes.
 Yup –– bring your pup.
 A “Doggy Menu” is available to keep Rosco/Spike/Fido as happy as you are.
 For human fare, we love to grab their salmon burger on a gluten-free bun.
 For brunch, order their bloody mary with the bacon.
 Can’t skip that protein.

 Verde Cocina is ideal for those who love great food but have issues with gluten cross-contamination.
 You can rest easy knowing there’s not a trace of gluten in their kitchen or on their menu, which offers vegan and vegetarian dishes as well.
-They have four locations (The Pearl, Mississippi, Sylvan, and Hillsdale), and serve a mean brunch to boot.
-But for dinner, we usually choose their Paleo Bowl with the local pork belly bacon — always a win.
+They have two locations (Sylvan and Hillsdale), and serve a mean brunch to boot.
+But for dinner, we usually choose their Paleo bowl with the local pork belly bacon — always a win.

 You know when you’re driving the highway, spot that glittering Portland sign and convince yourself this city couldn’t get any more perfect?
 Well, that’s when you check out Bang Bang on NE Fremont.
 They have a Southeast Asian-inspired menu that offers only gluten-, peanut-, and dairy-free products — the perfect continues.
 We’re obsessed with their curry and late night happy hour.
 Enjoy dishes (think spring rolls, wings, skewers) for $5 or less until midnight.